psychemedia/storytelling-notes/love_more_salt.md

 The master's son had been reckoning on seeing her, and he danced with no one else, and never took his eyes off of her.
 But, before the dance was over, she slipped off, and home she went, and when the maids came back she framed to be asleep with her cap o' rushes on.

-Next day they says to her again, ' Well, Cap o' Rushes, you should ha' been there to see the lady.
+Next day they says to her again, 'Well, Cap o' Rushes, you should ha' been there to see the lady.
 There she was again, gay and ga', and the young master he never took his eyes off of her.'

 Well, there,' says she, 'I should ha' liked to ha' seen her.'

-'Well, says they, 'there's a dance again this evening, and you must go with us, for she's sure to be there '
+'Well, says they, 'there's a dance again this evening, and you must go with us, for she's sure to be there'

 Well, come the evening, Cap o' Rushes said she was too tired to go, and do what they would she stayed at home.
 But when they was gone she offed with her cap o' rushes and cleaned herself, and away she went to the dance.